 Evans’ armoire of welded and etched aluminum

-Other notable practitioners of Brutalism include the American artist(s) Curtis Jere (Curtis Freiler and Jerry Fels), known for playful, delicately-fused collage style wall art, Silas Seandel, and Tom Greene, known for torch-cut multi-tiered chandeliers with stalactite points, scrappy lanterns and burnished Cubist pendants.
+Other notable practitioners of Brutalism include the American artist(s) Curtis Jere (Curtis Freiler and Jerry Fels), known for wall art, Silas Seandel, and Tom Greene, known for torch-cut multi-tiered chandeliers with stalacatite points, scrap lanterns and burnished cubist pendant.

 Brutalist interior by Carlo Scarpa

-Brutalist architecture flourished from 1951 to 1975, having descended from the modernist architectural movement of the early 20th century, resulting in rough, somber, post-apocalyptic concrete fortresses of raw, unrefined materials designed to project a sense of strength, like those created by Le Corbusier, Merril W. Baird, A. Quincy Jones, and others.
-The term is also applicable to wood carving, sculptures of different materials such as bronze, glass, steel and iron, always with a raw, rebellious, and purposefully awkward look to them.
-Brutalism remains one of design’s most controversial and difficult styles to date, yet still manages to appear fresh, perhaps because of its highly expressive forms and the element of the unexpected and unrefined.
+Brutalist architecture was from 1951 to 1975, having descended from the modern architecture movement of the early 20th century, resulting in rough somber post-apocalyptic concrete fortresses of raw unrefined materials designed to project a sense of strength like those created by Le Corbusier Merril W. Baird, A. Quincy Jones and others.
+The terms also applicable to wood carving sculptures of different materials with a raw rebellious and awkward look to them.
+Brutalism remains one of design’s most difficult styles to date, yet still manages to look new because of its highly expressive forms and an element of unrefined.

-“Habitat”, Expo 67, Montreal, Quebec, constructed of prefabricated forms, and an example of Brutalist architecture
+“Habitat”, Expo 67, Montreal, Quebec, constructed of prefabricated formsan example of Brutalism architecture